-Though it originally started as a WordPress opt-in form plugin, OptinMonster is now a full SaaS opt-in tool that you can use on any website.
+Though it originally started as a WordPress opt-in form plugin, OptinMonster is now a full SaaS lead generation tool that you can use on any website.

 The developers haven’t forgotten their WordPress roots, though, and OptinMonster offers a dedicated plugin that makes the integration process super simple and lets you manage all of your opt-ins right from your WordPress dashboard.